kalebpederson/nunit.dependencyinjection/Development_Readme.md

  Build the application per the following steps:

- 1. dotnet test Main\NUnit.Extension.DependencyInjection.sln
+ 1. dotnet test Main/NUnit.Extension.DependencyInjection.sln
- 1. dotnet pack --no-build Main\NUnit.Extension.DependencyInjection.sln
+ 1. dotnet pack --no-build Main/NUnit.Extension.DependencyInjection.sln

  Step 1 above will cause a restore of NuGet packages to take place, a build of the solution, followed by the execution of the unit tests.